oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 * Produces value: N/A
 * `beginRoot` arguments: (`TruffleLanguage<?>`)

-Each Root operation defines one function (i.e. a `RootNode`).
+Each Root operation defines one function (i.e., a `RootNode`).
 Its children define the body of the function.
-Root is the only permitted top-level operation; all others must be enclosed inside a Root operation.
+Root is the only top-level operation; all others must be enclosed inside a Root operation.
 The control flow must never reach the end of the Root operation (i.e., it should return).
 The `beginRoot` function takes the language instance as a parameter, which is used to construct the `RootNode`.
 The `endRoot` function returns the resulting `RootNode`.

 To simplify parsing, root operations can be nested.
 However, the generated nodes are independent (a nested root node does not have access to the outer node's locals).